abergs/docs-playground/src/guide/get-started.md

 }
 ```

 Successful implementation will make a verification token available to the backend.
-In the above example, the client waits for the backend to return `true` (**step 2**) before proceeding to act on the confirmed sign-in
+In the above example, the client waits for the backend to return `true` (step 2 in the picture) before proceeding to act on the confirmed sign-in

 2. Validate the verification token by calling the passwordless.dev API's `/signin/verify` endpoint ([learn more](api/#signin-verify)) with generated token, for example: